johnpapa/angular-styleguide/README.md

   - **Use an Options File**: Use JS Hint for linting your JavaScript and be sure to customize the JS Hint options file and include in source control.
 See the [JS Hint docs](http://www.jshint.com/docs/) for details on the options.

-    *Why?*: Provides a first alert prior to committing any code to source control.
+    *为什么？*: Provides a first alert prior to committing any code to source control.

-    *Why?*: Provides consistency across your team.
+    *为什么？*: Provides consistency across your team.

     ```javascript
     {